maliniroyc/Trade_Sentiment_Analysis_Python/README.md

 - Merged both datasets by date
 - Performed exploratory data analysis (EDA)
 - Created visualizations to compare behavior across sentiments

-How to Run

-Place datasets in the data/ folder

-Open the notebook:

-jupyter notebook "Market Sentiment Analysis.ipynb"

-Run all cells from top to bottom

-Generated charts will be saved in the outputs/ directory

 ## Visuals & Insights